ROMANO SINTI UNITED COMMUNITY ASSOCIATION

-This is an outline of an interview that was recently recorded in the studios of 3CR Community Radio, Melbourne with presenter Hsin-Yi Lo for the Accent of Women program on Tuesday 4th January 2011, 8.30am AEST.
+This is an outline of an interview with Yvonne Slee that was recorded in the studios of 3CR Community Radio, Melbourne with presenter Hsin-Yi Lo for the Accent of Women program on Tuesday 4th January 2011, 8.30am AEST.

 I began by talking about Romania and how Romanies are treated there with an explanation of the discrimination they endure and how their settlements get knocked down and that there are no jobs for Roma and in the schools the white people don't want to see Roma children attending them.
 I talked about France and what I thought of the Romanies being expelled, which is so racist and heartless.
 Then the interviewer asked me when the prejudice against Roma started.
 I said it stemmed from wrongly written material about our culture done by outsiders who never bothered to ask us anything and just wrote their books.
 Poor assumptions and stereotyping us did Roma so much harm and spread many misconceptions.
 She asked about India, our old beliefs and the army who took us out etc...
 I also talked about living without any identity papers, not having a place in the territorial European countries and being shoved from place to place and country to country.
 The interviewer commented that the nomadic life was forced upon us.
 I said yes it was, a far cry from the fanciful life that people pictured us living.
 We were discriminated against and even though we had our trades, the Europeans only wanted us for so long before forcing us to move on.
 I said that even today, Roma get very little help, like welfare etc. Also she asked about the many Hindi words in our language.
 She asked why we're often seen wearing colourful clothes.
 I said they wear colourful clothes in India and we still do, it comes from there.
 I talked about how Romani people were taken away in WW2 and killed in the holocaust and how my grandmother saw the area where she lived which was nicknamed Gypsy Island, emptied out by the Germans until there were hardly any Romanies left there.
 They were all killed and even after the atrocities of WW2 the Germans carried on discriminating against the Romanies that were left by putting signs in the windows of shops in the towns saying, No Gypsies allowed.
 It never stopped.
 She asked about Australia too.
 I told her how hard it can be for Romani kids being not understood so we have to carry on explaining our culture so we can be accepted.
 It's a constant effort.
 She asked about our Romani org and what it does.
 I explained the different things we do.
 Talked about the exhibits.
 She asked about the poem book Like Water and Torn Away.
 She asked about the Kosovo Roma living on lead poisoned land.
 I said it was just awful how those children have to live with lead in their bodies.
 I said some more things about our culture she wanted to know and about our spiritual side.
 I said we like cooking outside, being close to nature and about our belief in the Goddess which is the same Goddess as the Indian Goddess despite having had adopted other religions.
 We never forget where we come from.

 I met two Romanichals who were looking into their cultural background and they bought some of the Romani booklets I had on display.
 I gave info brochures out to others who read the display board.
-We joined in a Bollywood dance workshop too which was fun.
+My kids and I joined in a Bollywood dance workshop too which was fun.
 The weather just held out till the festival finished at 3pm, and then the rain came.

-Romani exhibit at the Coffs Coast Harmony Day festival 20 March 2011
+Romani exhibit by Yvonne Slee at the Coffs Coast Harmony Day festival 20 March 2011

 AUSTRALIA.
 Size of Gypsy population unknown; estimates range from 500 to 20,000.
 Many Gypsies were deported to Australia from England as petty criminals when this penalty was introduced in1787.
 The first was probably Lazarus Scamp, who arrived on the Scarborough in 1790.
 He had been sentenced in Hampshire in 1788 for stealing a sheep.
 The main clans to be found today are English Romanies (descendants of the earlier deportees and newer voluntary emigrants), Kalderash (who came from 1898 on), and Roma from Eastern Europe after 1945.
 Organizations include the Romani Association of Australia (founded 1990) and Romani International Australia.
 There is an annual gathering, now held at Byron Bay.
 Notables among the Romani community include university lecturer Kenneth Lee, writer Yvonne Slee, poet Henry Lawson, and musician and playwright Brian Hungerford.